BEGINNER SURF DESTINATIONS

 To be suitable as a beginner surf camp destination we need to be able to offer our guests surfable waves at least 300+ days of the year.

-The North coast delivers on this, with at least 340+ days of surfable waves at Playa Encuentro.
+The North Coast delivers on this, with at least 340+ days of surfable waves at Playa Encuentro.

 Waves for multiple levels of surfers